soystargaze/Vitamin/README.md

 <details>
   <summary>Explore</summary>

 - **Armor Trim:** The armor trim gives special effects depending on the material, some effects are stackable.
-(Triggered with `Shift` or Passive effect and configurable)
+(Triggered with `Shift` or Passive effects)
   <details>
     <summary>Materials</summary>